 Canon 1D X versus Canon 6D Mark II

-The Canon EOS-1D X and the Canon EOS 6D Mark II are two digital cameras that were announced, respectively, in October 2011 and June 2017.
+The Canon EOS-1D X and the Canon EOS 6D Mark II are two digital cameras that were revealed to the public, respectively, in October 2011 and June 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
 The 1DX has a resolution of 17.9 megapixel, whereas the 6D Mark II provides 26 MP.

 The side-by-side display below illustrates the physical size and weight of the Canon 1D X and the Canon 6D Mark II.
-Three consecutive perspectives from the front, the top, and the back are presented.
+Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1DX – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 6D Mark II is considerably smaller (40 percent) than the Canon 1D X. Moreover, the 6D Mark II is substantially lighter (51 percent) than the 1DX.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Canon EF Lens Catalog.